PrincetonLIPS/SketchGraphs/README.md

 Video: https://youtu.be/ki784S3wjqw
 Paper: https://arxiv.org/abs/2007.08506

+See [demo notebook](demos/sketchgraphs_demo.ipynb) for a quick overview of the data representions in SketchGraphs as well as an example of solving constraints via Onshape's API.

 ## Data

 We provide our dataset in a number of forms, some of which may be more appropriate for your desired usage.
 The following data files are provided:

 - The raw json data as obtained from Onshape.
-This is provided as a set of 128 tar archives which are compressed using zstandard.
+This is provided as a set of 128 tar archives which are compressed using [zstandard](https://facebook.github.io/zstd).
 They total about 43GB of data.
 In general, we only recommend these for advanced usage, as they are heavy and require extensive processing to manipulate.
 Users interested in working with the raw data may wish to inspect `sketchgraphs.pipeline.make_sketch_dataset` and `sketchgraphs.pipeline.make_sequence_dataset` to view our data processing scripts.
 The data is available for download [here](https://sketchgraphs.cs.princeton.edu/shards).